 For members of the military on a military installation who are charged for DUI, the process may be more complicated.
-Indeed, the defendant may face both civilian penalties and punishments under the Uniform Code of Military Justice (UCMJ).
+The defendant may face both civilian penalties and punishments under the Uniform Code of Military Justice (UCMJ).
 Consider the following about the severity of a DUI on a military installation, and call our lawyers directly for help from an experienced military law attorney.

 Arrest for a DUI Off Base

+If you are arrested for DUI by a civilian police officer off base, your case will likely be prosecuted by the state.
+In Colorado, a blood alcohol concentration (BAC) of at least .08 percent results in criminal charges brought by the state as well as an administrative penalty license suspension of at least nine months.
 If you are arrested and have DUI charges brought against you by the state, you will have the same rights as a civilian in defending yourself, including the right to an attorney.

 Section 10 U.S.C.
 Section 911 addresses the impaired operation of a motor vehicle or vessel.
 Under the code, an offending party may be subject to both adverse administrative actions and a court-martial.
 The action that is taken against you may be up to the discretion of your commanding officer.
 Typically, there are two categories of actions that are taken against those who commit DUIs while on a military installation: administrative and punitive.